This post covers things to do in Los Angeles in February.

 Head to Chinatown for this rich and diverse event that draws over 110,000 people annually.

-In 2023, the year of the Rabbit, the parade is expected to take place on or around February 4th.
+In 2024, the year of the Dragon, the parade will take place on February 17th.

 6. Save Money with a Tourist Attraction Discount Pass